Sean-Mc-Mahon/McTasticRecipes/README.md

 ### User Stories

 - User Story A: As a casual user I would to easily browse recipes.
-- User Story B: As a registered user I would like to add, edit, update or delete my own recipes.
+- User Story B: As a user I would like to create a profile and delete it if I no longer want it.
-- User Story C: As a registered user I would like to be able to edit my recipes.
+- User Story C: As a registered user I would like to add, edit, update or delete my own recipes.
 - User Story D: As a registered user I would like to view what recipes other users have created.
 - User Story E: I would like to be able to view the recipes clearly regardless of the type of device I use.
-- User Story F: I would like confirmation of what I'm doing, such as when I've registered, logged in, added, edited or deleted a recipe.
+- User Story F: I would like to be able to easily share recipes.
 - User Story G: I would to be able to convert units from metric to imperial and vice versa.
+- User Story H: As a registered user I would like to add, edit, update or delete my own ingredients.

 ---